SmingHub/Sming/Sming/Libraries/OtaUpgrade/README.rst

    The default chunk size used by otatool.py is 2 kB.
 -  The data of the chunk, which is fed into ``crypto_secretstream_pull``.

-For further information on the data stored in the header and the chunks, refer to libsodium documentation and/or source code.
+For further information on the data stored in the header and the chunks, refer to libsodium's documentation and/or source code.

 API Documentation